Who We Are

 - 2-1-1 Human Services Hotline: 24-7 hotline to provide information and access to services for anyone in need across Lebanon County

-- Stuff the Bus: annual school supply collection, which now also includes distributing Success Kits to every 1st Grader in Lebanon County
+- 1st Grade Success Program: annual distribution of Success Kits to every 1st Grader in Lebanon County

 - Live Warm: annual winter clothing drive which is distributed to those in need throughout the community

-United Way of Lebanon County surrounds the community’s most critical issues, and fights for the education, health, and financial stability of every person in the Lebanon Valley by investing in targeted programs in four main Building Block areas.
+United Way of Lebanon County surrounds the community’s most critical issues, and fights for the education, health, and financial stability of every person in the Lebanon Valley by investing in targeted programs.
 In 2016, a 2-year commitment was made to invest $2.5 million in selected program partners over two years.
+Now, in 2018, the 3rd and final year of program partner commitments includes $1 million in funding to 28 local programs.